Percentile: Definitions

-The normal distribution and percentiles
+In the normal distribution

 Representation of the three-sigma rule.
 The dark blue zone represents observations within one standard deviation (σ) to either side of the mean (μ), which accounts for about 68.3% of the population.
 Two standard deviations from the mean (dark and medium blue) account for about 95.4%, and three standard deviations (dark, medium, and light blue) for about 99.7%.

 The methods given in the calculation methods section (below) are approximations for use in small-sample statistics.
 In general terms, for very large populations following a normal distribution, percentiles may often be represented by reference to a normal curve plot.
 The normal distribution is plotted along an axis scaled to standard deviations, or sigma ($\sigma$) units.
 Mathematically, the normal distribution extends to negative infinity on the left and positive infinity on the right.
 Note, however, that only a very small proportion of individuals in a population will fall outside the −3σ to +3σ range.
 For example, with human heights very few people are above the +3σ height level.

 Percentiles represent the area under the normal curve, increasing from left to right.
 Each standard deviation represents a fixed percentile.
-Thus, rounding to two decimal places, −3σ is the 0.13th percentile, −2σ the 2.28th percentile, −1σ the 15.87th percentile, 0σ the 50th percentile (both the mean and median of the distribution), +1σ the 84.13rd percentile, +2σ the 97.72nd percentile, and +3σ the 99.87th percentile.
+Thus, rounding to two decimal places, −3σ is the 0.13th percentile, −2σ the 2.28th percentile, −1σ the 15.87th percentile, 0σ the 50th percentile (both the mean and median of the distribution), +1σ the 84.13th percentile, +2σ the 97.72nd percentile, and +3σ the 99.87th percentile.
 This is related to the 68–95–99.7 rule or the three-sigma rule.
 Note that in theory the 0th percentile falls at negative infinity and the 100th percentile at positive infinity, although in many practical applications, such as test results, natural lower and/or upper limits are enforced.

 Applications

-When ISPs bill "burstable" internet bandwidth, the 95th or 98th percentile usually cuts off the top 5% or 2% of bandwidth peaks in each month, and then bills at the nearest rate.
+When Internet service providers bill "burstable" internet bandwidth, the 95th or 98th percentile usually cuts off the top 5% or 2% of bandwidth peaks in each month, and then bills at the nearest rate.
 In this way, infrequent peaks are ignored, and the customer is charged in a fairer way.
 The reason this statistic is so useful in measuring data throughput is that it gives a very accurate picture of the cost of the bandwidth.
 The 95th percentile says that 95% of the time, the usage is below this amount: so, the remaining 5% of the time, the usage is above that amount.

-Physicians will often use infant and children's weight and height to assess their growth in comparison to national averages and percentiles which are found in growth charts.
+Physicians will often use infant and children's weight and height to assess their growth in comparison to national median and other percentiles which are found in growth charts.

 The 85th percentile speed of traffic on a road is often used as a guideline in setting speed limits and assessing whether such a limit is too high or low.

 In finance, value at risk is a standard measure to assess (in a model-dependent way) the quantity under which the value of the portfolio is not expected to sink within a given period of time and given a confidence value.